Bir, Himachal Pradesh: Orientation

 The historical centre of Bir is in Upper Bir (Bir proper).

-The Bir Tibetan Colony (often simply called "Colony" by locals) is at the west end of the village of Chowgan, about a 20-minute walk (or five-minute taxi) below Upper Bir.
+The Bir Tibetan Colony (often simply called the "Colony" by locals) is at the west end of the village of Chowgan, about a 20-minute walk (or five-minute taxi) below Upper Bir.

 Sherab Ling Monastery is a 50-to-70-minute walk (or 15-minute taxi) from Chowgan, or slightly longer from Upper Bir.

 The village of Ghornala is the location of the Dharmalaya Institute, a Sikh retreat centre, several homestays and camps, and a few cottages.
 It is about midway between Bir and Sansal.

 Population

-The population of Bir is primarily Indian agriculturalists.
+The population of Bir is primarily composed of Indian agriculturalists.
 There is also a sizable community of Tibetan refugees in the Bir Tibetan Colony (see below) and a small community of international expatriates and long-term students, volunteers, and visitors.

 Prominent institutions and attractions

 There are several institutions in Bir that attract students, tourists, volunteers and other visitors from around India and from abroad:

 The Deer Park Institute is a "centre for the study of classical Indian wisdom traditions" established by Dzongsar Khyentse Rinpoche in March 2006 under the patronage of the Dalai Lama.
 The institute hosts frequent guest lectures and workshops with reputed scholars and meditation teachers.

 The Dharmalaya Institute is an eco-campus for service-learning and contemplative practice.
 Dharmalaya is an Indian charitable society (NGO) "devoted to education, service, and compassionate living, with a practical focus on sustainable village development, contemplative service-learning, and immersive ecotourism".
-Visitors must contact them via the website before visiting, as they are sometimes closed to visitors for silent retreats and special programmes.

 Chokling Gompa is the monastery of Neten Chokling Rinpoche, a reincarnate lama in the Nyingma tradition of Tibetan Buddhism and the director of the film Milarepa (2006).
 The Tibetan architecture and large stupa are the principal attractions for casual visitors.
 In addition to its ongoing programmes for its full-time monastic students, the monastery periodically hosts Buddhist ceremonies open to the public.
 There is a guest house and restaurant on the premises.

 The Bir Tea Factory is a long-standing Bir cooperative, which offers tours for those interested in the process of tea production.